Neil Sullivan: Wimbledon

 Sullivan was born in Sutton, Greater London.
 He began his career with local club Wimbledon in 1988, amassing a total of 224 appearances between 1988 and 2000.
 It was during his tenure at Wimbledon that Sullivan was often acknowledged as one of the best goalkeepers in the league marked by his selection for the division's 1997–98 team of the season.

 He was initially an understudy for Hans Segers, and then spent the 1995–96 season vying with Paul Heald for the job as Wimbledon's regular goalkeeper, before making the position his own for the 1996–97 season.

 Sullivan conceded a famous goal by David Beckham scored from the halfway line, while he was off his line, in August 1996.
 He also played one game on loan for Crystal Palace in 1992.

 Tottenham Hotspur

 In 2000, after Wimbledon's relegation, Sullivan moved from Wimbledon to Tottenham Hotspur, where he made over 80 appearances.
 He helped Tottenham reach the 2002 Football League Cup Final which they lost to Blackburn Rovers.

 Chelsea

 Chelsea began the 2003–04 season with three senior goalkeepers; Carlo Cudicini, Marco Ambrosio and Jurgen Macho.
-However Macho picked up a serious knee injury and Chelsea moved to replace him with Sullivan.
+However, Jurgen Macho picked up a serious knee injury and Chelsea moved to replace him with Sullivan.
 Sullivan was to compete with Ambrosio for providing back up to Cudicini.
 He made his debut in a League Cup tie against Reading on 3 December 2003.
 His league debut followed against Portsmouth on 28 December 2003.
 In all Sullivan made eight appearances for Chelsea, four of which came in the league.